 Liability coverage.
 The hosts will have the benefit of third party liability protection of up to $2,000,000, as further described on Intact’s page.

 Physical damage.
 Turo will provide physical damage protection that provides coverage up to the actual cash value of the car, up to a limit of $75,000, for any event that qualifies as a covered peril during the delivery period and reservation period.
-The exception is the Tesla model X and model S; Turo will provide coverage up to the actual cash value of these cars with no other limit.
+The exception is the Tesla model X, model S, and model 3; Turo will provide coverage up to the actual cash value of these cars with no other limit.
 More information can be found on Intact’s page.

 Deductible.
 There is no deductible for physical damage to the car for hosts if the loss occurs during the reservation period.*

 Replacement vehicle.
 Either Turo or Intact can provide you with a replacement vehicle while your vehicle is repaired, for a total maximum of $500.

 Exterior wear and tear.
 Standard wear and tear is not covered under Turo’s commercial policy.
 Wear and tear is not considered a standard coverage under automobile insurance policies.

 Loss of sharing income.
 Turo does not offer loss of rental income while your vehicle is repaired.

 Quality of repairs.
 There is no guarantee, expressed or implied, for the quality of repairs.
 If a shop repairs the covered damage and the repairs later turn out be of low quality, there will be no coverage for repeat repairs.

 - Covered Peril: A covered collision or comprehensive event that takes place during the rental period, excluding:

 - interior wear and tear